 Series E in 2019

-Immotor is a company based in Shenzhen, China, specializing in the development and sale of portable and personal transport systems.
-Founded by Daniel Huang in 2016, Immotor's product lineup includes the Immotor GO, a portable motorized scooter, and the Immotor Super Battery, which serves as a power management source.
-Additionally, the company offers Immotor Cloud, a remote control and fleet management tool designed for the Immotor GO.
-Immotor also provides an intelligent battery swapping system and a battery-as-a-service platform aimed at electric motorcycles and lightweight electric vehicles.
-The company is committed to promoting cleaner energy through its innovative solutions, including electric bicycle battery-sharing services and a portable electric power station for outdoor activities, all designed to operate with zero emissions.
+Immotor is a Chinese company founded in 2016 by Daniel Huang, specializing in the development and sale of personal transport systems.
+Its primary products are the Immotor GO, a portable motorized scooter; the Immotor Super Battery, a power management source; and Immotor Cloud, a remote control and fleet management tool for Immotor GO.
+The company also offers intelligent battery swapping systems and electric bicycle battery-sharing services, aiming to promote cleaner energy through its zero-emission products.

 Solid Power